Reducing the instability of an optical lattice clock using multiple atomic ensembles: Experimental apparatus and quadrature Ramsey spectroscopy

 Clock operation with Ramsey spectroscopy is performed on the ${}^1S_0\rightarrow{}^3P_0$ clock transition.
-Because we lack a second independent optical lattice clock to perform direct comparisons against, we instead perform a self-comparison, where two independent atomic servos using the same experimental sequences are interleaved and compared in order to determine the clock instability~\cite{selfcomp_2012}.
+Because we lack a second independent optical lattice clock to perform direct comparisons against, we instead perform a self-comparison, where two independent atomic servos using the same experimental sequences are interleaved and compared in order to determine the clock instability (prior examples can be found in Refs.~\cite{selfcomp0_2011,selfcomp1_2012,selfcomp2_2015}).
+Separate digital servos correct the clock laser frequency independently for each interleaved sequence and generate a difference frequency signal which is then used to extract the Allan deviation and corresponding instability.
 Ramsey spectroscopy on the $\ket{e,7/2}\rightarrow\ket{g,5/2}$ transition is performed simultaneously on two spatially resolved atom ensembles, each containing roughly 4000 atoms.
 The interrogation time in our system is primarily limited by frequency noise of the LO, which limits our measured atom-laser coherence time to roughly 100 ms~\cite{zheng_differential_2022}.
 The typical dead time per cycle in our system is about 1.5 s, which is primarily limited by atom preparation (roughly 1 s), and camera readout (roughly 250 ms), so there is a total of roughly 3 s of dead time for each clock in the self-comparison.
-The process of loading multiple ensembles contributes only roughly 100 ms of extra dead time (see Appendix C for details) and is not a limiting factor for the duty cycle in our apparatus.
+The process of loading multiple ensembles contributes only roughly 100 ms of extra dead time (see Appendix~\ref{Appendix:Cycle} for details) and is not a limiting factor for the duty cycle in our apparatus.

 In order to perform a fair comparison between the quadrature Ramsey scheme and standard Ramsey spectroscopy using the same total atom number and experimental sequence, the magnetic field gradient $\Delta B(z)$ is tuned such that the differential phase between the two ensembles is either $\Delta\phi=0$ (standard Ramsey) or $\Delta\phi=\pi/2$ (quadrature Ramsey) (Fig.~\ref{Fig2}(a)).
 In the case of $\Delta\phi=0$, the measurements from the two ensembles are simply averaged together and standard clock operation using Ramsey spectroscopy is performed, with the measured phase given by